Here's How to Tell if Your Cat Is Pregnant

-Their nipples will also darken with about three to four week left in the pregnancy and will eventually become engorged with milk, she says.
-But you have to look hard because (most) cats will have plenty of hair covering them.
+A pregnant cat's nipples will also darken with about three to four weeks left in the pregnancy and will eventually become engorged with milk, Vahrenwald says.
+But you have to look hard because most cats will have plenty of hair covering them (except the hairless ones).

-If you see these signs and suspect pregnancy, you can take her to your veterinarian.
+If you see these signs and suspect pregnancy, you can take your cat to your veterinarian.
 There, she can have blood drawn for a pregnancy test or have an ultrasound taken, but both those options can be expensive, Vahrenwald says.

 Another option might be having an X-ray taken.
 As the kittens' bones start to form while still gestating, an X-ray will be able to show the size of the litter.

+The amount of time cats are pregnant is around 9 weeks.
 As her pregnancy reaches its final days, the cat will start looking for a place to give birth, a quiet place away from the rest of the activity of the house.
-That means the kittens will be arriving.
-You can help your cat prepare by creating a birthing space with boxes, blankets and old newspapers.
+That means the kittens will be arriving soon.
+You can help your cat prepare by creating a comfortable birthing space with boxes, blankets, and old newspapers.